A-Rush-R/Car-Rental-System/README.md

 ## Contents
 This repository has the following contents &rarr;
 1. [`constants.h`](/constants.h) file which consists of all the constants used in the programme &rarr;
-    - Penalty fraction for the users for late return of cars
+    - Factor of the rent need to be paid as fine per day for returning the car late
     - Beginning ID for the various types of users
+    - Cap on the number of users
     - Encoding of the conditions for the car (numerically closer conditions are more closer)
     - Repair reward, given to the employee for repairing a car (one unit per change in condition)
     - Discount for the employees
     - Defualt values for record (when average is not available)
+    - Penalty for damaging the car
 2. [`car.h`](/car.h) and [`car.cpp`](/car.cpp) files containing the car class with attributes and operations
 3. [`user.h`](/user.h) and [`user.cpp`](/user.cpp) files containing the user superclass, customer, employee and manager class with attributes and operations
 4. [`dateTime.h`](/dateTime.h) and [`dateTime.cpp`](/dateTime.cpp) files containing the dateTime class with attributes and operations